top of page

 You just want to make sense of the death of your loved one.

 Compassionate grief counseling creates a space where you can unpack and sort through the overwhelming feelings of grief.
-We’ll work together to build a path and a culture of healing that works best for you, and the fog you’re feeling will begin to lift.
+You can build a path and a culture of healing that works best for you, and the fog you’re feeling will begin to lift.
 You’ll start to sleep and eat again.
-The pain and misery will ease, and making decisions get easier, life will become more manageable in the day to day.
-In time, you will feel stronger, be able to renew relationships and find new ways to move through life while honoring your loved one.
+The pain and misery will ease, and making decisions will get easier.
+Life will become more manageable in the day to day.
+In time, you will feel stronger and find new ways to move through life while honoring your loved one.

 You will never have to worry about how to talk about your suicide loss.